johnnyone89/XAI4EnergyEfficiency/README.md

-# Advancing Ensemble Learning Models for Residential Building Electricity Consumption Forecasting
+# Advancing Ensemble Learning Techniques for Residential Building Electricity Consumption Forecasting

 Welcome to the repository accompanying our paper: **"Advancing Ensemble Learning Models for Residential Building Electricity Consumption Forecasting"** by **J. Moon et al., 2024**.
 This repository provides the datasets and code necessary to reproduce the results presented in the paper and to facilitate further research in the field of residential building electricity consumption forecasting.